mlaass/globimap/README.md

 - map(mat,o0,o1): basically "places" the matrix mat at o0, o1 setting values, which must be binary.
 - enforce(mat, o0,o1): basically adds error correction information for the region map with these parameters would affect.

-Some patterns / remarks:
+Some remarks:

 - you should !not! call correct without rasterize.
 Rasterize uses the probabilistic layer and correct applies error correction to this very same storage.
 - If you don't call put (or map) after using enforce, you are guaranteed to have no errors.
 If you add something, new errors can appear.

-# A nice example application: Sierpinski's Triangle
+# An example application: Sierpinski's Triangle

-In [src/sample.py](src/sample.py) you find a complete walk-through of how globimaps can be applied.
+In [example_sierpinski.py](example_sierpinski.py) you find a complete walk-through of how globimaps can be applied.
 To keep this git small, we generate a sparse dataset algorithmically, in fact, we generate a point cloud that is dense in Sierpinski's triangle, that is, for n to infinity, this becomes the Sierpinski triangle.
 In this way, our dataset is generated in 12 LOCs instead of downloading a few megabytes.